Trinity College, Toronto: Traditions and lore

 Until 1993, weekday dinners at Trinity College were punctuated by the tradition of "Poorings Out".
 This tradition was a tongue-in-cheek way of imposing "discipline" on errant male members of college.
 The name "Pooring out" relates to the "poor" behaviour of the targeted student.
 Often spurious or humorous reasons would be given for a pooring out.
 Under this tradition, members of second year would attempt to expel an "errant" student from the dining hall during the first 15 minutes of dinner.
 The targeted student would lie across the dinner table, and was usually defended by three fellow students who linked together to form a strong a defensive shell over the table and on top of the targeted student.
 Upon a publicly announced "call" as to the alleged transgression, the assembled members of second year would stampede from their seats to the defenders, where they were given one minute to pull the targeted student off the table.
 On the rare occasion that a defence did prevail for more than one minute, the defendant was permitted to leave the dining hall on his own feet.
 Otherwise, the head of second year (or delegate) would drag the defendant out of the hall.

 In 1992 a campaign was organised against poorings out by a vocal minority of students who claimed victimisation.
-College authorities banned poorings out on the basis of legal liability in 1993.
+University authorities banned poorings out on the basis of legal liability in 1993.
 Rather than simply disappearing, the tradition of the pooring out has merely evolved to suit the contemporary climate.
-Today, pooring out is an honour generally reserved for students elected to prominent positions in the college, particularly the Student Heads.
+Today, pooring out is an honour generally reserved for students elected to prominent positions in the university, particularly the Student Heads.
 Both men and women may now be poored out; however the actual practice is most often gender segregated.
 For example, a man of college is defended by men and poored out by men, while a woman of college is defended by women and poored out by women.
-On account of the administration's aforementioned hostility to the practice, they are no longer supposed to take place on college grounds and are absolutely forbidden in Strachan Hall.
+On account of the administration's aforementioned hostility to the practice, they are no longer supposed to take place on university grounds and are absolutely forbidden in Strachan Hall.
 Rather, poorings-out now often occur during The Lit.
 However, their actual form has changed little.
 The student selected to be poored out lies across a table while three of his fellow students lie across him to defend him.
 The assemblage is then rushed by the upper year students, who shred the gown of the person, while removing his or her defenders.
 Once a student has been poored out, they wear the remains of their gown bound as a sash.
 The gown is never to be washed, mended or sewn and must be worn in its original state as a sign of pride for the experiences of the student whilst at Trinity.